LanceAntor/LanceAntor/README.md

-I’m a passionate **Computer Science** student with a strong foundation in full-stack development and a deep interest in solving real-world problems through technology.
-I thrive on building scalable, efficient applications that deliver meaningful impact.
+I’m a passionate Computer Science student with a strong foundation in software development and web development.
+Experienced in implementing and managing application development strategies and optimizing user experiences.
 Continuously driven to learn and grow, I actively embrace emerging technologies, modern development methodologies, and best practices to refine my technical expertise.
 Highly adaptable and forward-thinking, I’m committed to creating innovative solutions that enhance usability, optimize performance, and contribute to a more efficient digital future.

 ## Interest
 - 🚀 I’m always excited to collaborate on innovative projects that challenge me and help drive meaningful impact.